 Czy o przysmaczek słodki?
 Or for a sweet delight?

 And there is magic in this belief, as we don’t know what happens to souls when they die but tending graves, placing candles and flowers gives us a sense of connection to these people.
-Yesterday we sang the scout “Idzie Noc” for all the souls, including our long term scoutmaster, who died 18 years ago, before the ones gathered there were born but we remembered.
-And as our hushed voices carried into the dusk, it did feel magic, as if these peoples’ souls were being warmed by our song of old.
+Yesterday we sang the scout “Idzie Noc” for all the souls, including our long term scoutmaster, who died 18 years ago before the ones gathered there were born but we remembered him together.
+And as our hushed voices carried away into the dusk it did feel magic, as if these peoples’ souls were being warmed by our song of old.

 All Saints Day and All Souls Day are a time for reflection upon life and especially the passing of time.
 Nature helps as the trees are rapidly losing their leaves, their branches stark and exposed, as early autumn has already turned towards winter.
 It’s a time to consider how short life really is and stop sweating the small stuff – we all think there’s still time to grow up, plan to visit places, have long term goals yet time seems to pass ever faster the older you are.
 This is month not only to remember the dead, but to be with the living as Ks.
 Twardowski reminded us „Śpieszmy się kochać ludzi tak szybko odchodzą” “Let us love people now they leave us so fast”.